Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Prohibits the use of a drone with the intent to photograph, record or observe someone in a place where they have a reasonable expectation of privacy, such as in their backyard or residence.
-Violation carries a $200 fine.
+Prohibits the use of drones with intent to photograph, record, or observe a person in a place where they have a reasonable expectation of privacy (e.g., residence, backyard, private property).
+Violations subject to $200 fine.
+Ordinance complements and facilitates local enforcement of state privacy law (Wis.
+Stat. § 942.10).

 View source